List of NHL rivalries: Calgary Flames vs. Vancouver Canucks

+Edmonton Oilers vs. Los Angeles Kings

+The rivalry between the Edmonton Oilers and Los Angeles Kings was known to be one of the most fierce matchups of the late 1980s and early 1990s.
+The two teams have played in the same division after the Oilers were instated into the NHL following the dissolution of the WHA in 1979.
+Both teams quickly became fierce divisional opponents with frequent playoff matchups occurring, in addition to the notorious trade of Wayne Gretzky and Marty McSorley.
+Both the Kings and Oilers have combined for seven Stanley Cups between them.
+Both teams have met in the playoffs eleven times.

+As of the end of the 2024–25 season, Edmonton leads the regular season record, 108–90–30–4, and the playoff record, 40–20 against Los Angeles.

 Freeway Face-Off: Anaheim Ducks vs. Los Angeles Kings

 The term Freeway Face-Off refers to a series of games played between the Anaheim Ducks and Los Angeles Kings.
 The series takes its name from the massive freeway system in the greater Los Angeles metropolitan area, the home of both teams; one can travel from one team's arena to the other simply by traveling along Interstate 5.
 The two teams have also faced off in an outdoor game at Dodger Stadium, in which the Ducks won 3–0.
-The two teams have met only once in the playoffs, during the 2014 Stanley Cup playoffs, of which the Kings won 4 games to 3.
+The two teams have met only once in the playoffs, during the 2014 Stanley Cup playoffs, of which the Kings won four games to three.
 The Kings would eventually go on to win the Stanley Cup that year.
 The term is akin to the Freeway Series which refers to meetings between the Los Angeles area baseball teams, the Los Angeles Angels and the Los Angeles Dodgers.

+As of the end of the 2024–25 season, Los Angeles leads the regular season record, 80–58–11–18, and the playoff record, 4–3 against Anaheim.

 Los Angeles Kings vs. San Jose Sharks

-The rivalry between the Los Angeles and San Francisco Bay Area NHL teams began as a result of the 1967 NHL expansion, which established both the Los Angeles Kings and the California Golden Seals.
-At the time, the Kings and Seals were the only two NHL teams located west of the Mississippi River (the St. Louis Blues and the Minnesota North Stars were located on that river), and thus were created for each other to both reduce the amount of travel each team would need to do and to gain a foothold on the West Coast, previously the province of the borderline-major Western Hockey League, of which the Seals had been a member.
-The Seals were a historically unsuccessful team and left the Bay Area in 1976; the team ceased to exist when it merged with the Minnesota North Stars in 1978.
+The rivalry between Los Angeles (Kings) and the San Francisco Bay Area (Sharks) NHL teams began as a result of the 1967 NHL expansion, which established both the Los Angeles Kings and the California Golden Seals.
+At the time, the Kings and Seals were the only NHL teams located west of the Mississippi River (the St. Louis Blues and the Minnesota North Stars were located on that river), and thus were created for each other to both reduce the amount of travel each team would need to do and to gain a foothold on the West Coast, previously the province of the borderline-major Western Hockey League, of which the Seals had been a member.
+The Seals were a historically unsuccessful team and left the Bay Area in 1976; the team ceased to exist when its successor, Cleveland Barons, merged with the Minnesota North Stars in 1978.